rokudev/SceneGraphDeveloperExtensions/samples/3_Grid/README.md

 - Description: A short description of the content
 - Categories: The genre of content

-Once you have parsed the feed and built a tree of content nodes, you should append the array of row nodes to the content node associated with your Content Handler like this:
+Once you have parsed the feed and built a tree of content nodes, you should update the content node associated with your Content Handler with the array of rows like this:

 ```
-m.top.content.appendChildren(rowsContentNodeArray)
+m.top.content.Update(rootChildren)
 ```

 After that, if you've parsed everything correctly you should be greeted to this View when you side load your channel.